astroboy0007/solutions_repo/docs/1 Physics/1 Mechanics/Problem_1.md

     - \( A \) = Cross-sectional area
     - \( v \) = Velocity

-- **Wind Influence**  <br>
+- **Wind Influence**
   - Wind velocity **adds or subtracts** from projectile velocity, affecting trajectory.
   - Crosswinds introduce lateral displacement.

-- **Variable Gravity**  <br>
+- **Variable Gravity**
   - For long-range trajectories, gravity variation can be modeled using altitude-based corrections.

 ## Applications of Improved Models